-The Nimitz Class aircraft carriers are the largest warships ever built.
-With over 6,000 personnel (crew and aircrew), the carrier has a displacement of 102,000t, and a flight deck length of 332.9m.
-All nine nuclear-powered Nimitz Class carriers have been built by Newport News Shipbuilding (now Northrop Grumman Ship Systems), based in Virginia.
+The Nimitz-class aircraft carriers were the largest warships ever built until the commissioning of USS Gerald R Ford in 2017.
+With over 6,000 personnel (crew and aircrew), the carrier has a displacement of 102,000t and a flight deck length of 332.9m.

 Tasked with a multi-mission attack / ASW role, the first of class, USS Nimitz, was commissioned in 1975.
 The last of the class, USS George HW Bush (CVN 77), was commissioned in January 2009.